IdentityPython/SATOSA/doc/README.md

 makes it impossible to run multiple instances of the SATOSA proxy on different machines (for the purpose of load balancing) unless the client database file is also distributed among those machines by some external process.

+### <a name="social_plugins" style="color:#000000">Social login plugins</a>
+The social login plugins can be used as backends for the proxy, allowing the proxy to act as a client to the social login services.

 #### Google
 The default configuration file can be